Backblaze/b2-sdk-java/README.md

 The SDK is being used in production at Backblaze.
 All new internal b2 client code is being written with it.
 We are in the process of slowly transitioning our existing code to the library.
-(None of our production code uses the large file functionality yet, as those features haven't been rewritten, yet.)

 We don't expect to make many incompatible changes to the API or behavior in the near future.